-"The Fathers Refounded is a truly brilliant book, massively researched, beautifully written, often witty, and rich with insight."—Grant Wacker, author of America's Pastor: Billy Graham and the Shaping of AmericaIn the early twentieth century, a new generation of liberal professors sought to prove Christianity's compatibility with contemporary currents in philosophy, scientific discovery, historical study, and democracy.
+"The Fathers Refounded is a truly brilliant book, massively researched, beautifully written, often witty, and rich with insight."—Grant Wacker, author of America's Pastor: Billy Graham and the Shaping of AmericaIn the early twentieth century, a new generation of liberal professors sought to prove Christianity's compatibility with contemporary currents in the study of philosophy, science, history, and democracy.
 These modernizing professors—Arthur Cushman McGiffert at Union Theological Seminary, George LaPiana at Harvard Divinity School, and Shirley Jackson Case at the University of Chicago Divinity School—hoped to equip their students with a revisionary version of early Christianity that was embedded in its social, historical, and intellectual settings.
 In The Fathers Refounded, Elizabeth A. Clark provides the first critical analysis of these figures' lives, scholarship, and lasting contributions to the study of Christianity.

 Elizabeth A. Clark is the John Carlisle Kilgo Professor Emerita of Religion at Duke University.
-She is author of History Theory, Text: Historians and the Linguistic Turn, Reading Renunciation: Asceticism and Scripture in Early Christianity, and The Origenist Controversy: The Cultural Construction of an Early Christian Debate.
-Her companion volume, Founding the Fathers: Early Church History and Protestant Professors in Nineteenth-Century America, is also available from the University of Pennsylvania Press.
+She is author of History, Theory, Text: Historians and the Linguistic Turn, Reading Renunciation: Asceticism and Scripture in Early Christianity, and The Origenist Controversy: The Cultural Construction of an Early Christian Debate.
+Her Founding the Fathers: Early Church History and Protestant Professors in Nineteenth-Century America is also available from the University of Pennsylvania Press.